nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    3.Test case: `status`<br>
    Expected: List remains the same.
 Error details shown in the status message.
 Command line remains the same.

-2. Finding an opening that doesn't exist by status

-    1. Prerequisites: No opening with "accepted" in its position name exists in the list

-    2. Test case: `status accepted`<br>
-       Expected: List filters out all openings that do not have "accepted" as its status.
-Number of found openings is shown in the status message.
-Command line remains the same

 ### Getting openings with upcoming deadlines